gaining/resetter-cli/README.md

 Easiest way to reset your debian based linux back to stock on the terminal.
 It is built using python3 and the python-curses library.
 This is targeted mostly at servers with no GUI but it can be easily be used on a desktop computer with a GUI.

-#Status
+#Status pre-alpha

-This program is in alpha stage, I've tested it and it works for me.
-I'm really looking for feedbacks and strongly urge you to provide feedback (bugs encountered, improvements, etc).
-Again, if you do not have a github account do not hesitate to contact me by email.
+This program is in pre - alpha stage, no builds have been released yet.
+It is constantly being developed in order to be in working order.
+If you're not a python dev, you won't be able to test it until it is in working order.

 #Features